 "Poets notice what other people miss.
 Nationally-known poet Molly Fisk’s singular perspective on love, death, grammar, lingerie, small towns, and the natural world will get you laughing, crying, and thinking."

-Nevada City poet Molly Fisk has written commentary for the Thursday News Hour (rebroadcast on Jerianne Van Dijk's Friday Morning Show) since October, 2004.
+Nevada City poet Molly Fisk has written commentary for the KVMR News Hour since 2004.
 From 2000 to 2004 she was co-host of Book Town, with Eric Tomb, and from 2000 to 2009 she was an active member of the KVMR Women's Collective.
 In 2006/2007, three of Molly's essays were picked up by KQED's The California Report.
-In 2012 she'll be one of three KVMR broadcasters — along with Elisa Parker of See Jane Do and Marc Cuniberti of Money Matters — whose shows are being made available for syndication through Creative PR.
+In 2010 she won a Corporation for Public Broadcasting grant from KVMR, and in 2012 she was one of three broadcasters whose shows were made available for syndication.